ChristopherFu01/BiodesignDeliveries/README.md

 ### Team Acknowledgments

-I would like to extend my gratitude to everyone who contribued to this project:
+I would like to extend my gratitude to everyone who contributed to this project:

 - Courtney Rauchman
 - Adi Pillai